 - Pinkeye: If your child’s eye is red and there is yellow drainage, he should stay home until symptoms are gone.

-Signs of illness and reasons to exclude from school:
+Signs of illness and reasons to be excluded from school:

 - More than one episode of vomiting, diarrhea or severe abdominal pain